mcallegari/qlcplus/README.md

 QLC+ is a powerful and user-friendly software designed for lighting control.
 Whether you're an experienced lighting professional or just getting started, QLC+ empowers you to take control of your lighting fixtures with ease.
 The primary goal of this project is to bring QLC+ to the level of available commercial software.
 QLC+ runs on Linux, Windows (7+), macOS (10.7+) and the Raspberry Pi.

-Copyright (c) Heikki Junnila, Massimo Callegari
+Copyright © Heikki Junnila, Massimo Callegari

 ### Key Resources: